starchturrets/windows-shenanigans/guide.md

 Manufacturer bloatware usually isn't too much of a problem if you're doing a clean install, though OEMs can and have abused WPBT as well as driver updates to get around this.

-Windows Plug and Play auto installers (which on top of being potential bloat has led to privilege escalation bugs in the past) can be disabled by setting:
+Windows Plug and Play auto installers (which on top of being potential bloat have led to privilege escalation bugs in the past) can be disabled by setting:

-**Computer Configuration > Administrative Templates > System > Device Installation > Prevent device metadata retrieval from the Internet** to **Disabled**.
+**Computer Configuration > Administrative Templates > System > Device Installation > Prevent device metadata retrieval from the Internet** to **Enabled**.

 Start menu shortcuts and preinstalled third party apps can be easily removed by right clicking and unpinning / uninstalling them.